roomate/Chess-and-Tic-Tac-Toe/README.md

 MinMax needs at least two others functions: **Position_possible**, which forms one level of the tree by listing all the potentials subsequent positions, and **valeur_position** which computes the value of a given position, formulated by a heuristic.

 The implementation of the Chess game is clearly more tricky; at every turn, there is on average 40 possibilities of a move.
-It explains the necessity to implement a more optimized version of the MinMax algorithm, its AlphaBeta variant.
+It justifies the necessity to implement a more optimized version of the MinMax algorithm, the AlphaBeta variant.
 If the memory is not managed correctly, the stack will be very quickly saturated, making the computer have a really bad time after two or three turns.
 The skeleton of the algorithm is the same than for the Tic-Tac-Toe implementation, the functions in details are more diverse and intricate though since the game is much richer overall.